miloserdev/openbmc/poky/documentation/sdk-manual/extensible.rst

 command:

 .. image:: figures/sdk-devtool-add-flow.png
-   :width: 100%
+   :align: center

-#. *Generating the New Recipe*: The top part of the flow shows three
-   scenarios by which you could use ``devtool add`` to generate a recipe based on existing source code.
+1. *Generating the New Recipe*: The top part of the flow shows three scenarios by which you could use ``devtool add`` to generate a recipe based on existing source code.